Git Switch vs. Checkout: What’s the Difference?

 Though the git switch is less ambiguous and more intuitive, it still has some drawbacks.
 Here are some of them:

-- It is relatively new and not available in older versions of git.
+- It is relatively new and not available in older versions of Git.
 You might need to update your git version or use an alternative command if you work with older repositories or systems.

-- It can be confusing if you are used to using git checkout for switching branches.
+to switch branches.
 You might need to adjust your habits or remember the differences between the two commands.

 Tips And Best Practices For Choosing Between Switch And Checkout